-4 Year Delivery Program 1 Year Operational Plan 20/21 Officer 0 +1 Has been made DP20.01) Construction of Transport Infrastructure.
+4 Year Delivery Program 1 Year Operational Plan 20/21 Officer 0 Has been made DP20.01) Construction of Transport Infrastructure.
 Roads, bridges and retaining walls: A - Director Infrastructure Manage and deliver construction services for transport infrastructure.
-B:MAPP C:TPE +1 Capital projects are being delivered with significant additional works currently underway due to grant funding in areas of road enhancement and timber bridge replacements.
+B:MAPP C:TPE +1 Capital projects are being delivered with additional works funded through grant funding for road upgrading and timber bridge replacements.
 DP20.02) Maintenance of transport infrastructure.
 Roads, bridges and retaining walls: A - Director Infrastructure Manage and deliver maintenance services for transport infrastructure.
 B: MAPP C:MW D:MW +1 Transport assets, which are mainly roads, are maintained in accordance with the adopted annual budget.
 DP20.04) Management of the transport infrastructure assets in response to changing community need.
 Review and implement the Road Network Management Plan and the Road Network Asset Management Plan.
-B:MAPP C:MAPP +1 A review of the Road Network Management Plan is being progressed with Council Road safety and Traffic Committee: A - Director Infrastructure Quarries and stockpiling: A - Director Deliver Business improvements, recognising emerging risks and opportunities.
-B:MW C:MW D:MW +1 Project delivery is scheduled with the aim to gain efficiencies.
+B:MAPP C:MAPP +1 A review of the Road Network Management Plan has been considered by Council and will be exhibited for a further period for public consultation.
+Road safety and Traffic Committee: A - Director Infrastructure Quarries and stockpiling: A - Director Deliver Business improvements, recognising emerging risks and opportunities.
+B:MW C:MW D:MW +1 Project delivery is scheduled to gain efficiencies.
 Projects are undertaken utilizing internal teams and external contractors to deliver projects within grant funding requirements.
 Infrastructure Aviation : A - Director Infrastructure Manage the Transport Network Service of Council in a financially responsible manner in line with Budget allocations.
 B:MAPP C:MW D:MW +1 Asset replacement projects are scoped in line with the adopted annual budget.
 Where external grant opportunities are available, successful grants are assisting with the asset renewal program.
 Roads, bridges and retaining walls : A - Director Infrastructure